install.packages("devtools")

 You can search for a specific word or phrase by setting the pattern argument.
 The pattern is a regex string by default; set fixed = TRUE if you want to find exact text matches.

-This paper demonstrates some good and poor practices for use with the {metacheck} R package and Shiny app. abstract Abstract 0 1 1 to_err_is_human
+This paper demonstrates some good and poor practices for use with the {metacheck} R package.
+1 1 0 NA NA to_err_is_human Abstract abstract

-In this study we examine the usefulness of metacheck to improve best practices. intro Introduction 1 1 4 to_err_is_human
+In this study we examine the usefulness of metacheck to improve best practices.
+7 2 1 NA NA to_err_is_human [div-01] intro

 Return